rswinkle/PortableGL/demos/README.md

 Another demo from [Superbible 5](https://github.com/rswinkle/oglsuperbible5/blob/1a92eb6b4eeb665582acd69bc41ba793ff974bd1/Src/Chapter05/Sphereworld/Sphereworld.cpp) but with better controls and a slightly different shader and light direction.
 The controls are shown in the commandline on startup (read from a user editable controls.config file).
-This is also, along with swrenderer, one of 3 current demos that show one way to resize the window, by calling pglResizeFramebuffer.
+This is also, along with swrenderer, one of 3 current demos that show one way to resize the window, by calling pglResizeFramebuffer so the resolution always matches the window size.
+The other simpler more performant way is to let SDL2 scale for you like I do with shadertoy and raytracing_1wekend.
-The other way which I don't know if I show anywhere, lets SDL do the scale for you.

 ### Sphereworld Color